kro64/ansible-openresty-redis/README.md

 *Visiting this link, you will be able to query the database with the key specified.*
 - 127.0.0.1/get?key=**YOURVALUE**

+# Requirements

+To be able to launch this playbook successfully, ansible remote_user must be able to connect to the host without any prompts.

+- SSH fingerprint of the remote host must be already trusted

+- Connecting to the host via SSH with ansible remote_user, must not require a password.
+(Installed ssh key.)

+- Ansible remote_user on the remote host, must have passwordless become option.

+Example:
+*sudo echo "ansible ALL=(ALL) NOPASSWD:ALL" > /etc/sudoers.d/ansible*

 # Installation

 This playbook was created using Ansible 2.8.1.